 CXA385 Nutrition and Disease is designed to provide you with an increased understanding of metabolism in the human body and the role of carbohydrates, fats, proteins, vitamins and minerals in both health and under physiological stress of disease.
-The unit will cover a range of nutritional problems in the population, including changing nutritional requirements over the lifespan, and the role of nutrition in the prevention and management of many common chronic diseases, such as cardiovascular disease, diabetes, some cancers and dementia.
+The unit will cover a range of nutritional problems in the population, and the role of nutrition in the prevention and management of many common chronic diseases, such as cardiovascular disease, diabetes, some cancers and dementia.

 |Unit name||Nutrition and Disease|

 School of Health Sciences

 |Available as student elective?||Yes|